g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 ### Life imitates art

 > Capital has the ability to subsume all critiques into itself.
-Even those who would *critique* capital end up *reinforcing* it instead...”
+Even those who would *critique* capital end up *reinforcing* it instead...

 <br>